Social Protection Briefing Notes

-WIEGO has produced a series of briefs to analyze the Social Protection Responses to COVID-19, drawing from WIEGO's database of social protection responses to COVID-19, as well as the trends and changes in the Social Protection for Informal Workers landscape, in order to support movements in their advocacy efforts to expand social protection to informal workers in this period of crisis and beyond.
+WIEGO has produced a series of briefs to analyze the Social Protection Responses to COVID-19, drawing from WIEGO's database of social protection responses to the pandemic, as well as the trends and changes in the Social Protection for Informal Workers landscape, in order to support movements in their advocacy efforts to expand social protection to workers in informal employment.

 English, Spanish and French

 The AU Protocol is the culmination of a long process of struggle to extend universal social protection rights on the African continent.
 It recognizes social protection as an integral part of the development agenda.
-Civil society organisations, in particular the Africa Platform for Social Protection (APSP), played an important role in the formulation of and the effort to advocate for the adoption of the protocol by the African Union.
-The document is an important instrument to achieve universal social protection, as it provides guiding principles for governments and sets the state’s obligations to guarantee the right to social protection and social security.
-The protocol was officially adopted by the African Union, but it will only enter into force after 15 member states sign on to the document.
+Civil society organizations, in particular the Africa Platform for Social Protection, played an important role in the formulation of and the effort to advocate for the adoption of the protocol by the African Union.
+The document is an important instrument to achieve universal social protection as it provides guiding principles for governments and sets the state’s obligations to guarantee the right to social protection and social security.
+The protocol was officially adopted by the African Union, but will only enter into force after 15 member states sign on to the document.

-In Togo, according to the ILO (International Labour Organization), 92.8% of the workforce are informal.
-This means that a large share of the Togolese population is vulnerable against shocks and risks that might impact their livelihoods.
-Over the past decade, however, the country has been witnessing many positive developments in extending social protection to informal workers.
-In this briefing note, we follow this struggle, looking at how worker organizations, international organizations and civil society have contributed to the recent advances in social protection for informal workers in Togo.
+In Togo, according to the ILO (International Labour Organization), 92.8% of the workforce is informal.
+This means that a large share of the Togolese population is vulnerable to shocks and risks that might impact their livelihoods.
+Over the past decade, however, the country has witnessed many positive developments in extending social protection to workers in informal employment.
+In this briefing note, we follow this struggle, looking at how worker organizations, international organizations and civil society have contributed to the recent advances in social protection for workers in Togo.

 In this brief, we discuss the changes in Bolsa Família, the Brazilian cash-grant flagship programme, in light of the recent developments in social assistance stemming from the fallout of the COVID-19 crisis.
 The government has terminated the 18-year-old programme and replaced it with a new conditional transfer policy, Auxílio Brasil.
-The brief discusses the main problems of this new policy and the alternative paths that could have been followed to improve Bolsa Família in order to include informal workers.
+The brief discusses the main problems of this new policy and the alternative paths that could have been followed to improve Bolsa Família to include workers in informal employment.

-Registration is an essential tool to expand social protection to informal workers.
-Furthermore, the previous existence of robust and encompassing social registries provided some countries with a great advantage when the COVID-19 crisis hit and triggered new demands from social protection systems.
-In this brief, we will look at experiences of registration mechanisms that have worked for informal workers in five countries: Argentina, Brazil, Costa Rica, Colombia, and the Dominican Republic.
+Registration is an essential tool to expand social protection to workers in informal employment.
+Furthermore, the existence of robust and encompassing social registries provided some countries with a great advantage when the COVID-19 crisis hit and triggered new demands from social protection systems.
+In this brief, we look at experiences of registration mechanisms that have worked for informal workers in five countries: Argentina, Brazil, Costa Rica, Colombia and the Dominican Republic.

 Social Protection Responses to COVID-19